 Each fund in which the Trustees invest has a stated performance objective against which investment performance will be measured.
-These are shown in Appendix 1.
 Within each asset class, the investment managers are expected to maintain a portfolio of securities (or funds), which ensures that the risk being accepted in each market is broadly diversified.